Sharing of Unlicensed Spectrum by Strategic Operators: Dynamic Sharing Schemes

 We will discuss a scheme for $n$ operators sharing $W$ Hz unlicensed spectrum.
 Denote the set of operators who report a high traffic intensity and have balance no less than $-\overline{b}+\Delta$ as $\mathcal{A}_1$, and the set of operators who report a low traffic intensity and have balance no greater than $\overline{b}-\Delta$ as $\mathcal{A}_0$.
 The trading policy $\mathcal{Q}$ is that the operator with the $i$-th largest balance in $\mathcal{A}_1$ borrows $\Delta$ Hz from the operator with the $i$-th smallest balance in $\mathcal{A}_0$, for any $i \leq \min\{|\mathcal{A}_1|, |\mathcal{A}_0|\}$.
 This pairing and subsequent trade is one possible scheme.
 In general, we can map the current balances and reported traffic conditions to a desired spectrum allocation, where the key findings remain the same.

 \begin{profile} Let the system start from the cooperation state with $b_0^i=0$, for all $i$.
-Operator $i$'s strategy at time $t$ depends on the state as follows: \begin{itemize} \item[I.] Cooperation state: \begin{itemize} \item[a.]
+Operator $i$'s strategy in slot $t$ depends on the state as follows: \begin{itemize} \item[I.] Cooperation state: \begin{itemize} \item[a.]
 Reveal the traffic intensity $\lambda_t^i$ and learn traffic intensities from other operators; \item[b.]
 If chosen to trade by the trading policy $\mathcal{Q}$ and $\lambda_t^i=1$, then use $w+\Delta$ Hz for transmission and let $b_{t+1}^i=b_t^i-\Delta$; if chosen to trade and $\lambda_t^i=0$, then use $w-\Delta$ Hz for transmission and let $b_{t+1}^i=b_t^i+\Delta$; if not chosen, let $b_{t+1}^i=b_t^i$ and use $w$ Hz for transmission. \end{itemize} \item[II.]
-Punishment state: If any operator is detected to deviate from this profile in the previous slot, then use maximum power over the full spectrum for $T$ slots and then return to the cooperation state.
+Punishment state: If any operator is detected to deviate from this profile in any state in the previous slot, then use the maximum power over the entire spectrum for $T$ slots and then return to the cooperation state.
 The balances remain unchanged during the punishment state. \end{itemize} \end{profile}

+Provided that Profile~\ref{mech_2} is used, we construct the proper system of beliefs $\pmb{\mu}$ in the similar way as the two-operator case.